-Metric Definition Rationale for inclusion Underlying Operating Profit Margin Percentage • The metric provides information on the underlying profitability of the Issuer or IGBB, as appropriate.
+Metric Definition Rationale for inclusion Underlying Operating Profit Margin Percentage Financial metric to express, as a percentage, the ratio of revenue which is underlying operating profit.
+The metric provides information on the underlying profitability of the Issuer or IGBB, as appropriate.